dthaler/ebpf-docs/isa/kernel.org/instruction-set.rst

 for example, a networking program might have an argument that includes network packet data and/or metadata.

+   **Note**

-*Linux implementation note*: In the Linux kernel, all program types only use R1 which contains the "context", which is typically a structure containing all the inputs needed.
+   *Linux implementation*: In the Linux kernel, all program types only use R1 which contains the "context", which is typically a structure containing all the inputs needed.

 Instruction encoding
 ====================